intuitymedialab/kopernikus/Hardware/README.md

 The parts were printed on an Ultimaker 3 in our office, but any FDM printer should produce similar results.
 The models were created for printing them directly onto the build plate with as little support as possible to create one even reference surface.
+The layer height was 0.1mm on finer objects and 0.3mm on the rough stuff.

 ### Machined parts